SelfHacked/stealth-publish/readme.txt

 Yes.
 See the Filters section (under Other Notes) and look for the example using the 'c2c_stealth_publish_default' filter.
 You'll have to put that code into your active theme's functions.php file.

+= Why is the checkbox still present when editing a post that has already been published? =

+The checkbox is always present since it continues to have an effect on published posts, such as preventing the post from appearing on the front page or in feeds.
+You may, after publication, decide to not have the post be stealthy.
+In such a case, you can do so directly by editing the post without needing to change it back to draft and then republishing it.

+= How does the plugin know which posts are stealth published? =

+(This is a developer-level question that doesn't affect general users.)
+The plugin assigns a custom field of "stealth-publish" with a value of "1".

 == Filters ==

 The plugin is further customizable via three filters.
 Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.

-= stealth_publish_meta_key (filter) =
+= c2c_stealth_publish_meta_key (filter) =

-The 'stealth_publish_meta_key' filter allows you to override the name of the custom field key used by the plugin to store a post's stealth publish status.
+The 'c2c_stealth_publish_meta_key' filter allows you to override the name of the custom field key used by the plugin to store a post's stealth publish status.
 This isn't a common need.

 Arguments: